author logo - Pat Cryer, child - Join me in the 1900s

 Knitting needles: sizes and tensions

-Knitting needles were made of bone or steel (not stainless steel), and they came in different thicknesses, called the 'gauge'.
+Knitting needles were made of bone or steel (not plastic), and they came in different thicknesses, called the 'gauge'.
 The gauge affected the size of the stitches - the larger the gauge, the larger the stitches.

 Victorian brass knitting needle container, still in regular use in the 1940s and 1950s.